Tyrowo/tyro_work/README.md

-alternative fix - make light/dark pallets stack (in column, no wrap) instead of go wide done - made the close button for fullscreen vers of resizeable image a little more responsive to image size done - make profile picture resizeable image (darlin was tapping on it), converted the alert dialog function from the resizeable image to a universal version not hidden in the private _classState class
+alternative fix - make light/dark pallets stack (in column, no wrap) instead of go wide done - made the close button for fullscreen vers of resizeable image a little more responsive to image size done - make profile picture resizeable image (darlin was tapping on it), converted the alert dialog function from the resizeable image to a universal version not hidden in the private _classState class done - write in leetcode think piece about how I was trying to convert dailies mindset from videogames to something productive

 investigate this concept of deploying to webassembly instead of javascript. (build web --wasm) Since this is a simple page maybe web assembly would be able to improve performance?
 If it has a shorter boot up time then hell yeah. https://docs.flutter.dev/platform-integration/web/wasm https://github.com/flutter/flutter/wiki/Flutter-build-release-channels
 // search master // Compiling to WebAssembly (wasm) is only available on the master channel.

+need to make a third banner size for projects on mobile

+nah - add shadow around profile pic and headline? nah - need to make a third banner size for projects on mobile

+write a plain html page for the tEDH rules to link publicly on reddit and stuff

 go through revisions of project descriptions and articles, making cuts to length where possible.

-write a plain html page for the tEDH rules to link publicly on reddit and stuff

-nah - need to make a third banner size for projects on mobile

-add shadow around profile pic and headline?

-write in leetcode think piece about how I was trying to convert dailies mindset from videogames to something productive

 People (mom and jill) have repeated criticism that paragraphs of articles are breaking at odd points.
 Not sure if it would work putting them in wraps, but either need to do that or expand the text blocks into paragraphs instead of sentences.